 Setting Up MySQL or PostgreSQL

-A database server can be installed on the same host as Cloudera Director and DNS, or you can add your database server to a different host in the same virtual network as Cloudera Director and the cluster.
+A database server can be installed on the same host as Altus Director and DNS, or you can add your database server to a different host in the same virtual network as Altus Director and the cluster.
 The supported databases are MySQL and PostgreSQL.

 A dedicated database server is required for production clusters.
 The following steps are optional for non-production, proof-of-concept clusters.